WasteLand-Dev/Neon/README.md

 A ```lightweight``` modpack for vanilla minecraft, with some nice tweaks and seriously raised performance.
 Made to play on vanilla (no mods) servers or you can create your own modpack on this.

 ### Changelog:
+- Update clumps to 12.0.0.3
+- Update CraftPresence to stable version
+- Update clickthrough to 1.20.1
+- New shader Bliss
-- Update Shulkerboxtooltip to 4.0.4
+- Update Complementary Reimagined to 2.2.1
-- New!
-Add sodium blending registry

 ```This modpack works on fabric!```
 https://fabricmc.net/